 Printer and toner cartridges – At Northampton Square, all HP toner cartridges purchased through the Computer Shop should be returned to the Computer Shop for recycling.
 All other cartridges should be collected in a special bag that can be acquired from firstname.lastname@example.org.
 These bags will hold around 15-50 cartridges, depending on their sizes.
 All other sites should contact their local facilities team on how best to dispose of cartridges.

 Pens, highlighters, markers, correction tape and correction fluid – City is working in partnership with Terracycle to recycle writing instruments (excluding pencils) which will go towards raising money for WaterAid.
-Writing instruments can be recycled in the pen recycling bin located on the walkway.
+Writing instruments can be recycled in the pen recycling bin located on the main walkway (Level 1 University Building).

-Spectacles – Contact CitySight to recycle your spectacles.
+Spectacles and contact lenses – Contact CitySight to recycle your spectacles and contact lenses.

 Stamps – We don’t collect these centrally, but many individual departments have their own collections.
 Contact email@example.com to find out where your nearest one is.